Liam Howe: Production and writing with other artists

 Since Sneaker Pimps, Howe has written and produced for a whole host of respected artists including Foxes, Lana Del Rey, Ellie Goulding, Marina Diamandis, Tom Vek, Jessie Ware, Mikky Ekko, Adele, FKA Twigs, Say Lou Lou and Paul Buchanan of The Blue Nile.

 In 2008 and 2009, Howe worked extensively on Marina Diamandis' debut album The Family Jewels co-writing and/or producing the majority of tracks.
 The album entered the UK charts on its week of release at No. 5.
 He also worked with Diamandis on her follow-up album, Electra Heart, in 2011.
 The album entered the UK charts on its week of release at No. 1.

 In 2010, Howe produced CocknBullKid's debut album Adulthood on Island Records, including the co-writes "Yellow" and "The Hoarder", with Hannah Robinson and "Mexico" with Gonzales.
 Also in 2010, the track "Little Dreams" was released on the Ellie Goulding reissue Bright Lights.
 The song was co-written and produced by Howe.

 In the summer of 2010 Howe, along with others, produced Tom Vek's much anticipated second album Leisure Seizure.

 In 2011, Howe wrote several songs with Lana Del Rey and other collaborators such as Guy Chambers for her debut album Born to Die.
 The track "Lolita", written with Hannah Robinson, features on the record.

-2012 saw collaborations with Foxes for Shaking Heads, Night Glo and Talking to Ghosts, which were featured in her debut album Glorious released in 2014; Fallulah and old band mate Chris Corner for IAMX.
+2012 saw collaborations with Foxes for Shaking Heads, Night Glo and Talking to Ghosts, which were featured in her debut album Glorious released in 2014; Fallulah and old bandmate Chris Corner for IAMX.
 Howe also worked extensively with London Grammar on developing their debut album.

 In 2013, Howe co-produced FKA Twigs' first and second EP and contributed to her debut LP.
 He was also behind tracks from VV Brown and Fallulah, and Dan Croll.

 2014 saw contributions to Jessie Ware, Sampha, Kovaks, Sonia Stein, and Simonne Jones.